genes-and-health/TRE-documentation-v3/docs/module-manager-guide.md

 # Frequently Asked Questions
 ### Where do my modules come from?
 They live in /genesandhealth/library-red/modules.
-Your admin or team lead might maintain these.
+Your TRE admins maintain these.

 !!!
 Tips
     You can load multiple modules at once.
 They won't interfere with each other unless they export the same command names.